Multi-die chip designs partition large designs into smaller dies, improving yield and achieving power and form factor goals.

-Allegro Package Designer Plus is a powerful tool that encompasses all aspects of the packaging process.
-With the increasing adoption of multi-die chip designs, Allegro Package Designer Plus is the industry's leading solution for designing and integrating chiplets or tiles into a single package.
+Allegro X Advanced Package Designer is a powerful tool that encompasses all aspects of the packaging process.
+With the increasing adoption of multi-die chip designs, Allegro X Advanced Package Designer is the industry's leading solution for designing and integrating chiplets or tiles into a single package.
 Its advanced features and comprehensive capabilities empower designers to co-design multi-die systems, considering factors such as thermal footprint, signal integrity, power integrity, routing complexities, and more to ensure optimal performance and cost efficiency.

 Leading electronics providers rely on Cadence products to optimize power, space, and energy needs for a wide variety of market applications.
-To learn more about our innovative solutions, talk to our team of experts or subscribe to our YouTube channel.
+To learn more about our innovative solutions, talk to our team of experts.